Get

 1. Provide a Safe Space

 One of the best ways to keep your cat calm during a party, especially a large and loud party like a Super Bowl party, is to provide them with a safe space.
-If you give your cat an area away from the main house where strangers cannot go and disturb them, they will be much more at ease.
+If you give your cat an area away from the main party spot where strangers cannot go and disturb them, they will be much more at ease.
+This should be a place they are already used to and enjoy spending time in, so this should be well thought through in advance.
 Set up an area, such as a spare bedroom, basement, or primary bedroom, where your cat can hang out and stay away from the party.
 Many cats will choose to simply disappear into their safe space and will remove themselves from the equation on their own.

 2. Keep Your Cat Away from the Food